 For many travellers flying especially long haul with kids can be a tough experience; I have a young daughter, so I know.
-Packing all that extra stuff (car seat, stroller – usually 1 extra suitcase for all of the baby stuff) can be a real pain at first, but you end up getting the hang of it with time.
+Packing all that extra stuff (car seat, stroller – usually 1 extra suitcase for all of the baby stuff, including clothes from the cheap baby clothes guide) can be a real pain at first, but you end up getting the hang of it with time.
 Here are a few things I’ve learnt on how to make your flying experience much more tolerable when travelling with young ones:

 1. What kind of baggage to take with you on the flight